top of page

 Peter then went on to give everyone a breakdown of the products they sell.
 There is a lot of them, so it took a little while and I was itching to get to see some actual production.

-Some of their beers are used on Jet2 airlines, some are brewed in ex-rum casks and there are even beers based on Monty Python sketches and films.
-We are told that the milk stout is the second highest selling bottled beer they make and then we're told all about the craft beers they make for supermarkets such as Sainsbury's, Morrison and Aldi and how to spot them on the shelves.
+Some of their beers are used on Jet2 airlines, some are brewed in ex-rum casks and there are even beers based on legendary comedy series Monty Python sketches and films.
+We are told that the milk stout was the second highest selling bottled beer they make and how many beers they sell into supermarkets such as Sainsbury's, Morrison and Aldi.
 This first part took half an hour, which was a little too long in my opinion and could have done with less about every variety they make and more on the family story, which is definitely more engaging.
+However there were some beer nerds on our tour that appreciated all the detail.

-We arrive in the old malting house, with quite an interesting shape, to see the old gravity-fed equipment.
-The equipment is over 100 years old but still works perfectly.
+We arrive in the old malting house, which is quite an unusual shape, steeply vaulted and charmingly historic.
+We can see the old gravity-fed equipment which is over 100 years old, but still works perfectly.
 Check out that copper.
 Someone has been busy polishing.

-Steampunk-style brewery interior with copper brewing vat, exposed beams, brick walls, and green machinery.
+Vaulted black sheep brewery production area interior with shiny copper brewing vat, exposed beams, brick walls, and green painted metal machinery.
 Warm, industrial atmosphere.

-Peter explains more about the brewing process, but as we have the equipment in front of us, his words have more impact.
+Peter explains about the brewing process, but as we have the equipment in front of us, his words have more impact.
 However, it would have been better if he had referred to the graphic on the wall or made use of a laser pointer to identify the pieces of equipment he was talking about.
 A simple fix.
-On production days I hope they use a microphone here.
+On production days I hope they use a microphone here as it was noisy.

 Poster on a brick wall shows "The Black Sheep Brewing Process."
 Diagram details beer-making stages.
 Text: "Stage 1 of 3."
 Rustic setting.

-Off we go through passageways and past pipes.
+Off we go through narrow passageways, past hissing pipes and gurgling tanks.

-Large metal brewery tanks with wooden cladding inside an industrial setting.
+Large metal brewery tanks, mash tuns, with wooden cladding to the outside sit inside an industrial setting in the production area of the Black Sheep Brewery.
 Pipes and platforms in a dimly lit space with red brick walls.

-We pass the stainless steel mash tuns and arrive at the fermentation vessels and thankfully Peter is now wired up to a microphone, though it's still a tad quiet for my liking and I am sure those with hearing difficulties would appreciate a louder volume, due to the ambient noise.
-We are guided through two rooms full of the aroma of beer making.
-Delicious.
+We pass the stainless steel mash tuns and arrive at the fermentation vessels and thankfully Peter is now wired up to a microphone.
+It's still a tad quiet for my liking and I am sure those with hearing difficulties would appreciate a louder volume, due to the ambient noise.
+We are guided through two rooms full of the delicious aroma of beer making.

-Large metal vats in a bright industrial room.
-Walkway and railings above.
+Large metal vats in a bright industrial room with a walkway and railings above.
 A person is seen in the distance next to an exit sign.
+The tanks are filled with foaming fermenting wort in a creamy beige colour.
+This is part of the production area tour of the Black Sheep Brewery.

-Poster of Yorkshire Square Fermenters process, showing a diagram with text explaining stages of brewing.
-Brown background, white text.
+Infographic in black and white of the Yorkshire Square Fermenters process, showing a diagram with text explaining stages of brewing at the Black Sheep Brewery.

 There are some handy graphics along the way, though we don't have too long to interact with them.
 Maybe a handout would have been useful.
 You could have taken that home too.

-Two large metal vats in a brewery, one filled with bubbling yeast mixture.
+Two large metal vats in the black sheep brewery, one filled with bubbling yeast mixture.
 Industrial setting with steel beams and grated floors.

-Industrial facility with stainless steel tanks.
-A person stands on a black-railed walkway, under fluorescent lights.
+Industrial production area in the Black Sheep Brewery with stainless steel tanks, metal walkways above and black metal railing.
+A male tour guide stands on a black-railed walkway, under fluorescent lights.
 Bright and orderly setting.

-Sign showing "Journey of a Cask" process.
-Dark board with white text and diagrams, located in industrial setting.
+Sign showing "Journey of a Cask" process on a black board with white text and diagrams, located in industrial setting in the black sheep brewery.
 Cask labels on left.

-Industrial brewery interior with machinery, pipes, and conveyors.
+Industrial interior with machinery, pipes, and conveyors in the packaging line area in black sheep brewery.
 Metal and gray colors dominate.
 "No Entry" sign visible on wall.

-Glass jar on a map beside beer taps labeled "Black Sheep."
+Glass jar on a map beside beer taps labeled "Black Sheep Brewery."
+Next to the jar is a section of dried sturgeon in an aged beige colour.
 Rustic bar setting with wood textures.
 Card with heart shapes visible.

-I do like the door handles made from old casks.
+I do like the door handles made from old cask staves.

-Wooden door with a large, curved handle and a wire-mesh window shows indoor setting.
-Visible text reads "Hours Only, No Entry."
+Wooden door with a large, curved handle made from wooden stave from a barrel and a wire-mesh window shows indoor setting at Black Sheep Brewery.
+Visible text reads "Tours Only, No Entry."

 Three glasses of beer on a wooden table with a Black Sheep Brewery coaster.
 Warm lighting creates a cozy pub atmosphere.

-Using tokens from our tour, we chose a flight and started with a Respire, originally launched on Earth Day 2022.
+Using tokens from our tour, we chose a flight and started with a Respire, originally launched on Earth Day 2022 and available online.
 It is hopped with Citra and Chinook hops, and is a refreshing session IPA at 4% abv.
-Then we plumped for their core range Best Bitter, first brewed in 1992, at 3.8%.
+Then we plumped for their core range Golden Sheep Ale, first brewed over 20 years ago, at 4.5%, also available online.

 Person holding a "Black Sheep Brewery Riggwelter" beer label.
 Wooden floor and bags in the background.
 Casual setting with a relaxed mood.

-Our final choice was the Riggwelter, named after a Yorkshire Dales farming term which has Norse roots, “rygg” meaning “back” and “velte” meaning “overturn”.
+Our final choice was the Riggwelter, named after a Yorkshire Dales farming term which has Norse roots, from “rygg” meaning “back” and “velte” meaning “overturn”.
 Sheep are ‘riggwelted’ when they have rolled onto their backs and can’t get up.
 It is a powerful, dark and full flavoured ale and 5.7% abv.
+You can buy it online too.

 The Bar & Kitchen